Ludvigpbf/flyckt-coding-presentation/README.md

 npm start
 ```

-This will start the app and open it in your default web browser.
+This will start the app and open it in your default web browser at `http://localhost:5173`.

 ### Building the Project